-Neither KHN nor the Kaiser Family Foundation is affiliated with the health insurance company Kaiser Permanente.
+Neither KHN nor KFF is affiliated with the health insurance company Kaiser Permanente.

 KHN has a distinguished National Advisory Committee who include:

-Jim Brady, CEO Stomping Ground and former editor-in-chief, Digital First Media;
+- Jim Brady, vice president/Journalism, the Knight Foundation; former CEO Spirited Media and editor-in-chief, Digital First Media;

-Mark Katches, editor, The Oregonian and VP for Content, Oregon Media Group; former editorial director for the Center for Investigative Reporting and California Watch;
+- Mark Katches, executive editor, the Tampa Bay Times; former editor of The Oregonian and former editorial director for the Center for Investigative Reporting and California Watch;

-Arlene Morgan, visiting professor in the Department of Journalism and special assistant to the dean on external affairs, Temple University; former associate dean, Columbia Graduate School of Journalism;
+- Arlene Morgan, assistant dean, School of Media and Communication, Temple University; former associate dean, Columbia Graduate School of Journalism;

-Evan Smith, CEO and editor-in-chief of the Texas Tribune;
+- Evan Smith, CEO and co-founder of the Texas Tribune.